Category Archives: David Fincher

 Grade: A

-Zodiac (2007) is a great film in its mood alone.
+Zodiac (2007) is an excellent film in its own right.
 The attention to detail circa the 1960s and 1970s is spot on and adds to the flavor of the entire experience.
-The locale of San Francisco is moody and lurking with the antics of the self-professed zodiac killer.
+The locale of San Francisco is moody and lurking with the antics of the self-professed Zodiac Killer.

 With excellent acting, the sum of its parts adds up to a wonderful film experience.